stevendae/CarND-LaneLines-P1-StevenLee/README.md

 ## Objective
 **Detect highway road lane lines in images and videos captured by a camera mounted in front dash of a vehicle**
 ## Abstract
 In the emerging technology of self-driving cars, cars must know how to operate by themselves without the decision making and control inputs of a driver or operator.
 This involves an 'understanding' of the nascent world around them, particulary in regards to the guidelines and constraints that govern civil societal driving behaviour.
+The variables involved in this project are currently being studied and tested amongst top automotive manufacturers, other technology companies active in the space, and even among technology hobbyists.
+Once the advent of self-driving cars flourishes into our roads it will undoubtedly be a game changer for how we live.

-Each independent repository that begins with "CarND-" will investigate one component of the total self-driving car project.
+Each independent repository that begins with "CarND-" will investigate one element of the total self-driving car project.

-In this project, computer vision techniques were used to identify the trajectory of dashed lane lines on images/videos of traffic roads.
+In this project, computer vision techniques were used to identify the trajectory of dashed lane lines on images/videos of highway traffic roads.

 The goals / steps of this project are the following:

 * Make a pipeline that finds lane lines on the road
-* Write down reflections in report
+* Document reflections in report

-**Methods Used**
+**Python Version/Packages/Libraries Used**
+Python Version: Python 3.5.1
 The following libraries (included in environment.yml) were used to achieve the goals of this project.
 - Matplotlib.pyplot (MATLAB-like plotting framework for visualization)
 - Matplotlib.image (Image loading, scaling, and display options)
 - NumPy (processing data in the form of arrays)
 - OpenCV (computer vision applications)

+**Method/Process**
 The pipeline is first tested on static images then tested on videos of traffic roads.
-The test images are read in individually through a for loop and are processed to output the same image where the lane lines are marked.
+The test images are read in individually and processed to overlay the lane line markers over the same image.
 Image processing pipeline is as follows:

 - load in image (mpimg.imread)
 - convert to grayscale to work with contrast rather than colour (cv2.cvtColor)